dlt-interoperability/commitment-agent/readme.md

 RSA Accumulator

-- Import RSA accumulator library.
+- Add a config file to store path to local Maven repository for the `build.gradle` file.
 - Expose function that will be triggered by the Fabric block event listener to update RSA accumulator after every block is received.
 - Update function should trigger the Ethereum publication function every _k_ blocks (with signature).
 - Decide how Fabric state will be stored.
 The Kotlin RSA library is creating a nonce for every state added to the accumulator to make it a prime.
-A map of the state and prime is stored in memory, but should we use persistent storage for this?
+A map of the state and prime is stored in memory, but we should use persistent storage.
 - Expose function to get state based on key.
 - Expose function to create a membership proof for the key.